dalijolijo/bitdbdoc/docs/install.md

 In this section, we will take a look at how you can run your own BitDB node.

 > Note that you DO NOT have to run a node to use BitDB.
-Just like how not everyone needs to run a Bitcoin full node, you do not need to have to run BitDB full node.
+Just like how not everyone needs to run a Bitcore full node, you do not need to have to run BitDB full node.
 > For most casual developers, it is recommended that you start by using the public API.

 ---